Arts & Crafts

 Hours: Monday to Thursday 11 am - 12 pm, Friday and Saturday 11 am - 2 am

 Lastly, make a pit stop at The Hallows, which is a few doors away from Fat Boss Pub, for an artisan cocktail or an ice-cold beer.
 This place is a cafe in the day, but at night, it rolls out its dance-floor and DJ to transform into a cocktail bar.
 The Hallows features music from a variety of genres – from EDM to acoustic to live band.
 They even have open mic night every Sunday.

 Location: 258 Pine St.

 Hours: Sunday to Thursday 9 am - 12 am, Friday and Saturday 9 am - 7 pm.
 Craft beer and cocktails bar opens from noon to 12 am

-Watch for the new brewery Grain Theory Brewing Co. coming soon in downtown.
-It will occupy the second floor of the Motis Building with a taproom, walk-up food counter service, coffee bar, and an outdoor deck.
+A new hot spot Grain Theory Brewing Co. occupies the second floor of the Motis Building with a taproom, walk-up food counter service, coffee bar, and an outdoor deck.

 Tips: If you don't want to miss any Arts-and-Craft in town, be sure to check out Abilene Cultural Affairs Council, Story Book Capital of America and Abilene Centerstage for craft workshops, art exhibitions and live music events.
 The calendar is the best place to find out what's happening in Abilene.